-REC Solar panels may not offer the absolute best efficiency or performance in the solar industry, but thanks to their low price and solid performance, they’re a popular choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.
+REC solar panels may not offer the absolute best efficiency or performance in the solar industry, but thanks to their low price and solid performance, they’re a popular choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.

-How to find the best price on REC Solar panels
+How to find the best price on REC solar panels

-The best way to determine whether REC Solar offers the best solar panels for your home is to review multiple quotes with different solar equipment options before making a decision.
+The best way to determine whether REC offers the best solar panels for your home is to review multiple quotes with different solar equipment options before making a decision.
 When you compare all of your options on the EnergySage Solar Marketplace, you’ll find the right combination of price and quality that meets your needs.